jianghongping/jianghongping/README.md

-- 👋 Hi, I’m @jianghongping
+- 👋 Hi, I’m
-- 👀 I’m interested in ChatGPT
+- 👀 I’m interested in
-- 🌱 I’m currently learning NLP
+- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on ML.
+- 💞️ I’m looking to collaborate on .
-- 📫 i@jiangyd.com
+- 📫 i@jiang

 <!---
 jianghongping/jianghongping is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.